10 Important Questions to Ask Before You Become an Egg Donor

 Donors undergo ‘twilight’ anesthesia administered through an IV for the retrieval procedure.
 A vaginal ultrasound probe is used to guide a small needle through the vaginal wall to reach the ovaries and retrieve the eggs.

-The actual retrieval procedure only lasts approximately thirty (30) minutes.
+The retrieval procedure is a minor outpatient surgery where the donor will be under twilight anesthesia administered through an IV.
+The procedure lasts approximately 30 minutes.
 Afterward, donors are required to rest and should refrain from sexual intercourse and any strenuous physical activity until cleared by their physician.

 What are the requirements to become an egg donor?

-The requirements to become an egg donor include a healthy lifestyle, a clean medical record, and a willingness to remain committed to the process.
+The requirements to become an egg donor include a good health history and a willingness to remain committed to the process.
+For a detailed breakdown of requirements to donate through ConceiveAbilities, please see our list below or follow the link here.
 For a detailed breakdown of requirements to donate through ConceiveAbilities, please see our list below:

 - Between 21-28 years of age